-In St. Paul, Minnesota, the Anuak tribe's leadership in exile meets Saturday afternoons at an Ethiopian restaurant in St. Paul, Minnesota, to plan relief efforts and a lobbying campaign to catch the attention of U.S. Senators from Minnesota, Mark Dayton and Norm Coleman.

-The Anuak held such a rally on December 20 on the steps of the state capital in St. Paul.
+Meanwhile, the Anuak tribe's leadership in exile meets Saturday afternoons at an Ethiopian restaurant in St. Paul, Minnesota, to plan relief efforts and a lobbying campaign to catch the attention of U.S. Senators from Minnesota, Mark Dayton and Norm Coleman.
+The Anuak held such a rally a week after the December 13 massacre on the steps of the state capital in St. Paul.
 More than 100 Anuak men and women marched in a circle in freezing weather with signs asking "Mr. Bush, Terrorism?
 Now Genocide?" and "Where is the International Body?"

 An Anuak leader in St. Paul sent a New Year's e-mail to a dozen Anuak friends in the U.S., Australia, and Canada.
-The e-mail had photographs of smiling Anuak boys and girls, and the message read:
+The e-mail had photographs of smiling Anuak boys and girls, and another of their dazzling homeland, rows of emerald green corn crops, and mango trees, and a deep blue sky.